merefield/discourse-workflow/README.md

 The screens to create one are in the Admin -> Plugins -> Discourse Workflow.

 First create a new Workflow by hitting the button, save it, then populate it with Steps by Editing the workflow.
-Each Step, once created, can have be Edited to add Options, taken from a list of pre-defined Options.
+Each Step, once created, can be Edited to add Options, taken from a list of pre-defined Options.

 You can change the label of an Option in Admin -> Customize -> Text.